Test your skills on our all Hosting services and get 15% off!

 sudo apt install yarn

-6. Verify Installation:Finally, check if Yarn was installed successfully:
+6. Verify installation:Finally, verify that Yarn has installed successfully:

 yarn --version

-If you already have Node.js and npm installed, you can install Yarn using npm:
+If you have already installed Node.js and npm, you can install Yarn using npm:

 1. Install Node.js and npm (if not installed):